discorgento/module-queue/README.md

 You can track the queued jobs status and their respective output with our brand new Queue Management grid, accessible through the "System->(Tools) Queue Management" menu (near to the native cache/index management entries):

 ![Queue Management Grid Preview](docs/admin-grid.png)
-> 💡 **Tip:** For more info about all the features available on this grid please refer to [its documentation](https://github.com/discorgento/module-queue/wiki/Managing-the-queue).
+> 💡 **Tip:** for more info about all the actions available in this grid please refer to [its documentation](https://github.com/discorgento/module-queue/wiki/Managing-the-queue).

 ## Advanced features 🤖
-Although this module was ported to Magento 2 due to its simplicity (originally it was designed for 1.9 due to 1.x lack of a native queue feature), over the time it also got some rally neat tricks!
-So if want to do more with it, don't forget to check our [official wiki](https://github.com/discorgento/module-queue/wiki).
+Although this module was <abbr title="originally it was designed for 1.9 due to 1.x lack of a native queue feature">ported</abbr> to Magento 2 due to its simplicity, over the time it also got some really neat tricks!
+So if want to do more with it, don't forget to check the [official wiki](https://github.com/discorgento/module-queue/wiki).

 ## Notes 🗒
  - Magento can do this natively through [Message Queues](https://developer.adobe.com/commerce/php/development/components/message-queues/), but those are ridiculously verbose to use;